Piper Alpha: Occidental “never ever apologised.”

 With the rig out of action BP used remotely operated underwater vehicles (ROVs) to investigate the source of the gas bubbles and found it they were leaking from the well head, the result of a bad cement job.
 BP repaired this at great cost and production was eventually restarted.

-This incident like Occidental’s 1984 lucky escape was kept secret from worldwide attention, but caused a diplomatic incident with the Azeri government which only came to light in 2010 when WikiLeaks released classified US government communications on the incident.
+This incident like Occidental’s 1984 lucky escape was kept secret from worldwide attention, but caused a diplomatic incident with the Azeri government, which only came to light in 2010 when WikiLeaks released classified US government communications on the incident.
 LINK

-As it was there were no public reports of an investigation and consequently, no regulatory sanctions and no lessons learned.
+As it was, there were no public reports of an investigation and consequently, no regulatory sanctions and no lessons learned.

 In both tragedies it was the case that the UK and US government knew of a major incident, caused by deficiencies in the oil company’s procedures, which, if addressed could have prevented the loss of life that followed.
 However the government regulatory officials were in such a cosy relationship with the oil companies that they kept quiet lest they make a fuss which would affect the share price of the oil companies.